5 Archaeological Discoveries That Confirmed the Bible in 2025

 Wine in Scripture: An Ancient Symbolism

-This discovery illuminates biblical passages that mention wine in sacred contexts:
+This discovery sheds light on biblical passages that mention wine in sacred contexts:

 Melchizedek and Abraham (Genesis 14:18)

-"And Melchizedek king of Salem brought forth bread and wine: and he was the priest of the most high God."
+"And Melchizedek king of Salem brought out bread and wine.
+(He was priest of God Most High.)"

-The offering of bread and wine was not casual — it represented elements deeply rooted in the religious practices of the Ancient Near East, as we now know through this 5,000-year-old winepress.
+The offering of bread and wine was no casual gesture — it represented elements deeply rooted in the religious practices of the ancient Near East, as we now know through this 5,000-year-old winepress.

-The use of wine in the Jewish Passover and, subsequently, in Jesus' institution of the Last Supper, connects to this millennial tradition of associating wine with the sacred, with covenant, with communion with God.
+Passover and the Lord's Supper The use of wine in the Jewish Passover and, later, in the institution of the Lord's Supper by Jesus, connects to this millennia-old tradition of associating wine with the sacred, with covenant, with communion with God.

 The Winepress of God's Wrath (Revelation 14:19-20)

-"And the angel thrust in his sickle into the earth, and gathered the vine of the earth, and cast it into the great winepress of the wrath of God."
+"So the angel swung his sickle across the earth and gathered the grape harvest of the earth and threw it into the great winepress of the wrath of God."

-The apocalyptic metaphor gains new depth when we understand that winepresses like the one at Megiddo were places known to every inhabitant of the Ancient Near East — places where what was trodden was transformed, where pressure produced something new.
+The apocalyptic metaphor gains new depth when we understand that winepresses like the one at Megiddo were places known to every inhabitant of the ancient Near East — places where what was trodden underwent transformation, where pressure produced something new.

 Why This Discovery Matters